Skip to main content

 Every interaction is part of the brand

-Marketing is often treated as something that lives on websites, LinkedIn posts, and decks.
-In reality, communication continues everywhere.
+Marketing is often treated as something that lives on websites, LinkedIn posts, presentations and pitch decks.
+In reality, communication continues everywhere:

-Human marketing recognises that reputation is shaped long before anyone checks your analytics.
+Human marketing recognises that reputation is shaped long before anyone checks your datasheets and numbers.
 How you show up consistently matters more than how you present yourself once.

 Ingenuity beats budget